 The clinical training program includes client simulations, 400 hours of clinical experience, 50 hours of professional development, and the Comprehensive Case Presentation (CCP).
+The clinical training program prepares students to successfully complete the CCP, which is the expected competency level of each student in the MFT Program.
 Each student will complete several client simulations as a part of their clinical training to provide the student with supervised practice utilizing specific skills and therapeutic interventions.
-Clinical experience involves participation in the Supervised Practicum course while accruing hours in an approved clinical training site.
+Clinical experience involves participation in the Supervised Practicum course while accruing hours within an approved clinical training site.
+Overall, students complete the following clinical training experience.
+A total of 400 clinical hours made up of: